zoecarver/unityWS/Multiplayer_Demo/readme.md

 }
 ```

-Thanks  for reading, if you have any issues or questions feel free to submit an issue.
-The full source is available in the repository.
+Thanks for reading, feel free to submit any issues or questions.
+The full source is available in this repository.